aleksplast/BinaryTranslator/README.md

 ## Goal of this project

 The goal of this project is to create JIT compiler for my language.
-We will also compare it's perfomance with my CPU's perfomance.
+We will also compare it's perfomance with CPU emulator perfomance.

 ## Main idea